dariuszSki/ziti-agent-wh/README.md

 kubectl rollout restart deployment/{appname} -n {ns name} --context $CLUSTER
 ```

-**Note: One can add annotation to pods and update the ziti roles without restarting a pod.
+**Note: The Identity Role Attribute is set to the app name.
+One can add annotation to pods to update attributes without restarting pods.
 If more than one replica is present in the deployment, then the deployment needs to be updated and pods will be restarted or annotate each pod separately.**

-New environmental variable to be used for this option that will be read by the webhook.
+Environmental variable to be used for this option that will be read by the webhook.
 ```bash
 data:
   zitiRoleKey: identity.openziti.io/role-attributes